 These are all very serious things.
 Lately, teens and young adults have been recognizing the seriousness of cyberbullying, and they are taking steps to be the change they want to see.

-How Teens Are Making the Internet & Technology Better For Everyone, One Generation at a Time
+How Teens Are Making the Internet & Technology Better For People, One Generation at a Time

 Teens and young adults are seeing now that cyberbullying is not a spectator sport, as journalist Germany Kent once said.
 From teaching students about “netiquette” to holding events in support of their peers, students are actively looking for ways to bring the focus on to cyberbullying now more than before.